SamRosi81/owlvideo/README.md

    - Uncheck Configuration, Access Control to allow Twilio JS Client access.
    - Copy and paste [tokenvideo.js](tokenvideo.js) into the Code box.
 3. Click Save.

+### Create a Twilio Voice API Key and Secret

+(I need to write the instructions for this)

+This will be used when configuring Twilio Functions environment variables:

+    VOICE_API_KEY
+    VOICE_API_SECRET

 ### Twilio Function Configuration